OctopusDeploy/blog/blog/2020-11/octopus-release-2020-5/index.md

 **Allow `Daemonsets` and `Statefulsets` to be created and deployed**

-The Deploy Kubernetes containers step allows K8s deployments to be created and in a cluster. `DaemonSets` and `StatefulSets` are very similar in the fields the accept (the container definitions are the same for example).
-We have updated the Octopus Web Portal to provider an interface for these additional resources.
+The Deploy Kubernetes containers step allows Octopus to create  Kubernetes deployments in a cluster.
+We have updated this step in the Octopus Web Portal to support `DaemonSets` and `StatefulSets` to make it more useful, and their inputs were very similar.

 [Learn more](https://github.com/octopusdeploy/issues/issues/6551)

 ## Terraform update

 Octopus now supports support HCL2 and Terraform 0.12+ for inline scripts.
-This means you get rich syntax highlighting for modern Terraform scripts in the Octopus Web Portal.
+This update means you get rich syntax highlighting for modern Terraform scripts in the Octopus Web Portal.

 [Learn more](https://github.com/octopusdeploy/issues/issues/6562)